 MP for Easington

 Grahame Morris is the Labour (Co-op) MP for Easington, first elected in 2010.
-He has served on a wide range of parliamentary committees and bill-related work, including the High Speed Rail (Crewe–Manchester) Bill Select Committee, and has been involved in welfare, transport and public service debates over the last decade.
+He serves as a backbench MP and has sat on a range of parliamentary committees, including the High Speed Rail (Crewe-Manchester) Bill Select Committee, reflecting his involvement in transport and other policy areas.

-He has four declared financial interests: two entries for gifts, benefits and hospitality from UK sources; one entry for donations and other support for activities as an MP; and one miscellaneous item.
+Declares four financial interests: gifts, benefits and hospitality from UK sources (two entries); donations and other support (including loans) for activities as an MP (one entry); miscellaneous (one entry).

 Generated 21 February 2026